MicrosoftDocs/winrt-api/windows.media.devices.core/cameraintrinsics_unprojectpixelsatunitdepth_1708320502.md

 The array of X, Y coordinates of the unprojected pixels on the plane at Z = 1.0.

 ## -remarks
+The image coordinates must be expressed in pixels, with the origin in the top-left corner of the image; that is, +X pointing right, and +Y pointing down.
+The unprojected coordinates will be expressed in meters, with +X pointing right, and +Y pointing up,on a plane located at the center (principal point) of the image, one meter away from the camera.

 ## -examples